Lind-Project/lind-wasm-example-grates/README.md

 ```
 examples/<name>-grate
 ├── src/                // .c and .h source files.
-├── tests/              // Tests for this grate, run as child cages.
+├── tests/              // Tests for this grate.
 ├── build.conf          // Configuration file to describe additional build flags, `--max-memory` for wasm, and entry point for the grate.
-├── compile_grate.sh    // Compilation script that places the final *.wasm files in the `output/` folder.
+├── compile_grate.sh    // Compile script to generate *.wasm and *.cwasm binaries
 └── README.md
 ```

 ## Writing a Grate

-By default, syscalls called by a grate are redirected to `rawposix`.
-With grates, specific specific syscalls from a child cage can be redirected to custom handlers defined in the grate.
+By default, syscalls invoked by a cage are forwarded to `rawposix`.
+A grate allows selected syscalls from a child cage to be intercepted and handled by custom functions.

-Following the example in `examples/geteuid-grate`:
+Using the example in `examples/geteuid-grate` to illustrate this process:

-**Registering Syscalls:**
+**Registering Syscall Handlers:**

 First, define a custom implementation of the syscall.